 My past Board experience also includes membership and participation on the non-profit Governing Board and Board of Directors of Community Boards, a community-based mediation organization, from 1985 to 1986.

 For many years, I was an active member of the Dharma Lawyers group led by Mary Mocine.
 As part of my involvement with the Dharma Lawyers, I taught yoga classes at the Lawyers’ Retreat at Tassajara.
 I have also completed three years of Sangha Leadership Training, and was granted a certificate of Zen ministry by the Shogaku Zen Institute.

 Currently, I am an active participant in the monthly Dogen Study Group, which meets at San Francisco Zen Center and is led and taught by Shinshu Roberts.
-Over the years, I have attended and benefitted from the many practice offerings of San Francisco Zen Center, including classes, Tassajara retreats and study weeks in the summers, public dharma talks, the sewing room, and ceremonies.
+Over the years, I have attended and benefited from the many practice offerings of San Francisco Zen Center, including classes, Tassajara retreats and study weeks in the summers, public dharma talks, the sewing room, and ceremonies.
 I greatly value SFZC as a place of practice and a jewel of sangha and welcome the opportunity to support and give back to the SFZC community through Board service.